 The lack of regulation is largely why the lucrative income of the personal training industry has many trainers with very little knowledge of anatomy and physiology, but plenty of experience in bull sh#$ing their way through.

-Am I out to slam the certified personal trainers of the world?
+Am I out to slam the certified personal trainers in Cincinnati?
 Certainly not, as many are exceptional and highly qualified.
 But I feel it is important for the public to be aware of the truth regarding the qualifications of those in the industry, so they can place their health in the right hands.

 Many people associate sugar in foods as being a bad thing.
 Not always the case.
 There are sugars that come from natural sources, and while these too can be over consumed, generally speaking, they are not necessarily bad.
 The tough part is that the carbohydrate breakdown on a food label does not distinguish between natural sugars and those added by man to enhance sweetness.
 It is the added sugars that should be avoided.
 This video can be very helpful to you in helping you distinguish between natural sugars, and added sugars….